w3c/wot-architecture/proposals/security_and_privacy.md

 Yes, as explained above.
 This section in the WoT Architecture document is fairly high-level however and meant to be a summary of the most important considerations.
-There are also sections in each WoT buliding block document and a more general document.
+There are also sections in each WoT building block document and a more general document.

 ### Does this specification allow downgrading default security characteristics?